 “It’s easy to forget about the contaminated water and use fresh water.
 We must all become more aware and do something now.
 Desertification is coming – soon,” concludes Mabunda.

-For Implats at least, Biodx was able to solve their water problems and hopefully enhance the lives of those who work there and who live in the surrounding communities.
+For Implats at least, Biodx eco-friendly disinfectants for industrial water was able to solve their water problems and hopefully enhance the lives of those who work there and who live in the surrounding communities.